jomjol/AI-on-the-edge-device/README.md

 ## Tools 🛠️
 * Logfile downloader and combiner (Thanks to [reserve85](https://github.com/reserve85))
-  * Files can be found at ['/tools/logfile-tool'](tbd), and how-to instructions are in the [documentation](https://jomjol.github.io/AI-on-the-edge-device-docs/outdated--Gasmeter-Log-Downloader/).
+  * It can be found at ['/tools/logfile-tool'](https://github.com/jomjol/AI-on-the-edge-device/tree/main/tools/logfile-tool).

 ---